aselshall/eds/HW/project.md

 ### 2.5 Critical-Thinking Badge (5%)

-#### Self-Assessment Rubric
+#### 2.5.1 Tasks

-Using the provided rubric, reflect critically on your AI use.
+##### 1. Self-Assessment:
+Use the Critical Self-Assessment Rubric of Human–AI Collaboration to evaluate your own critical thinking process throughout the term project.

 | Skill Area  | Skill Competency | Score |
 | ------------| -----------------| ---------------------------------------------------------------- |